JonFD4/Sheldons-army/README.md

 8. Rock crushes Scissors

 ## Overview
 The project involved building a rock, paper, scissors, lizard, spock game using HTML, CSS and JavaScript.
 The player is presented with 5 options they can choose from.
-The choice will be compared to the computer's automated selection of the same choices as the user. the result will be dispalyed on the scoreboard and compared to decide who wins.
+The choice will be compared to the computer's automated selection of the same choices as the user. the result will be dispLAyed on the scoreboard and compared to decide who wins.

 ## Product
 ![AmIResponsive-derived image of  index page](readmeimages/AmIresponsive-Index.png)